top of page

 Pronouns: Any

-Ange is a 2nd-year student in the Clinical Psychology PhD program at Palo Alto University, and is currently pursuing the LGBTQ+ and Diversity and Community Mental Health Areas of Emphasis.
+Ange is a 3rd-year student in the Clinical Psychology PhD program at Palo Alto University and is currently pursuing the LGBTQ+ and Diversity and Community Mental Health Areas of Emphasis.
 They received their BA in Psychology from the University of California, Irvine in 2019.
 They have volunteered as a Crisis Counselor for the Trevor Project and have previously worked in the Gronowski Center as a Clinical Manager.
-Currently, they are completing a practicum at the Gronowski Center as part of their Sexual and Gender Identities Clinic (SGIC).
+Currently, they are serving as a behavioral practicum student at LifeMoves.
+They have previously completed a practicum at the Gronowski Center as part of their Sexual and Gender Identities Clinic (SGIC).
 Ange's clinical interests include the experiences of LGBTQ+ BIPOC, minority stress, and anti-colonialism perspectives within clinical psychology.

 Rachel Odenweller_Headshot .jpg